danmayer/coverband/README.md

 ## Notes

-* Coverband has been running in production on Ruby 1.9.3, 2.x, 2.1.x on Sinatra, Rails 2.3.x, Rails 3.0.x, and Rails 3.2.x
+* Coverband has been running in production on Ruby 1.9.3, 2.x, 2.1.x on Sinatra, Rails 2.3.x, Rails 3.0.x, Rails 3.1.x, and Rails 3.2.x
 * No 1.8.7 support, Coverband requires Ruby 1.9.3+
 * There is a performance impact which is why the gem supports sampling.
-On low traffic sites I am running a sample rake of 20% and on very high traffic sites I am sampling at 1%, which still gives useful data
+On low traffic sites I am running a sample rate of 20% and on very high traffic sites I am sampling at 1%, which still gives useful data
     * The impact with the pure Ruby coverband can't be rather significant on sampled requests
     * Most of the overhead is in the Ruby coverage collector, you can now use [coverband_ext](https://github.com/danmayer/coverband_ext) to run a C extension collector which is MUCH faster.
     * Using Redis 2.x gem, while supported, is slow and not recommended.
 It will have a larger impact on overhead performance.
 Although the Ruby collection dwarfs the redis time, so it likely doesn't matter much.